-Only tuples and code blocks are stored in the heap and thus these are the heap values.
-Word values include labels (of heap values), integers, recursive data, and junk values which are used by the operational semantics to represent uninitialized tuple elements.
+Only tuples and code blocks are stored in the heap, and thus these are the heap values.
+Word values include labels (of heap values), integers, recursive data, and junk values $(?\tau)$, which are used by the operational semantics to represent uninitialized tuple elements annotated with a type.
 The distinction between word values and small values in TAL is eliminated in FTAL by expanding the instruction set.
-Thus, for example, there are now two instructions for addition, one taking a register (add) and the other using an immediate value (addi) as the third operand.
+Thus, for example, there are now two instructions for addition, one (add) taking a register and the other (addi) using an immediate value as the third operand.

 Our memory model is a simple linear unbounded heap with an allocation pointer pointing to the heap top, initially set to the bottom of the heap space.
 Memory allocation consists of copying the current allocation pointer to a register using alloc and then adjusting the allocation pointer with bump.
 In Section 5.2 we will see how these two instructions can be directly translated into one FPCC machine instruction each.
 One of the general registers, r31, is reserved as the allocation pointer register, tracking the amount of allocated memory.
-FTAL instructions will only explicitly refer to the first 31 "user" registers (r).
-To make sure that each alloc is properly followed by a corresponding bump, the allocation pointer register is given a special allocation status type, $\rho$ , rather than a normal type.
-Since there are two steps for allocation, there are naturally two allocation status types, fresh and used(n).
+FTAL instructions will explicitly refer only to the first 31 "user" registers (r).
+After an alloc instruction, a corresponding bump must be executed, to adjust the allocation pointer, before alloc can be used again.
+To statically enforce this, we give the allocation pointer register a special allocation status type, ρ , rather than a normal type.
+The possible types for this register, fresh and used(n), reflect the two states of allocation.
 To meaningfully implement linear allocation, we need an ordering on memory labels, so we define labels as natural numbers.
-Whether a label is allocated in H can be easily determined by comparing it with |H|.
+To determine whether a label has been allocated, it is compared with |H|.

-Operations on recursive types in FTAL are supported by the fold and unfold instructions.
-The remaining instructions (add, addi, bgt, mov, movi, movi, ld, and st) are equivalent or similar to those in the original TAL.
-A code block is a sequence of instructions, with specified initial register types.
+The types of FTAL are integers, code, tuple types annotated with initialization flags (φ), and recursive types.
+The initialization flags indicate whether there is valid data at each position of the tuple (when a tuple is first allocated, all the flags are 0).
+Other than fold and unfold, the remaining instructions (add, addi, bgt, mov, movi, movi, ld, and st) are equivalent or similar to those in the original TAL.
+A code block is a sequence of instructions annotated with a register file type (essentially specifying the preconditions on the data expected in the registers when the code block begins executing).
 Code blocks always end with a jmp or jd instruction.